greghendershott/frog/README.md

 ### Post template: `_src/post-template.html`

-The `_src/post-template.html` template determines how blog posts are laid out, on page that are dedicated to one post.
+The `_src/post-template.html` template determines how blog posts are laid out on pages that are dedicated to one post.
 The default template defines an `<article>` element.

 For pages that are blog posts, the result of `post-template.html`